IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/README.md

 npm start
 ```

-Test the microservice from the onprem VSI (over the VPN), on a different terminal:
+Test the microservice from the on-premises VSI (over the VPN), on a different terminal:
 ```sh
 ssh root@$IP_FIP_ONPREM
 <copy/paste variables>